Also See:

 (And I didn’t even have to pay for them!)

-About a week later, publicity said that while the women all loved the book, the Oprah production team claimed it really didn’t work as the basis for a show.
+About a week later, publicity said that while the women loved the book, the Oprah production team claimed it didn’t work as the basis for a show.

 The first week in February, ‘The Oprah Winfrey Show’ called.

-Oprah had gone into her hair and makeup room and saw ‘Simple Abundance’ on the counter and wondered, “What’s this pink book I keep seeing everywhere?”
+Oprah had entered her hair and makeup room, saw ‘Simple Abundance’ on the counter, and wondered, “What’s this pink book I keep seeing everywhere?”

 Oprah opened it and read something that spoke to her, and I was invited to come to Chicago the following week.